assetworx/nestjs-backend-boilerplate/README.md

 * (Certain) XSS attacks.

 ## Running the boilerplate
+### Providing database clients for the backend
+Todo.

 ### Developer mode
 Please execute these steps to run the NestJS boilerplate.
 Note that by default, we expect users to install dependencies with `yarn`.
 Hence, a yarn package lock file is provided in the repository.
 However, should you wish to use npm instead, this is possible by deleting the lockfile first and subsequently using `npm` commands.